Rules Related To 'nftables'

 nftables is a subsystem of the Linux kernel providing filtering and classification of network packets/datagrams/frames and is the successor to iptables.
 The nftables package can be removed with the following command:

-$ sudo dnf erase nftables
+$ sudo dnf remove nftables

 Rationale